CISOfy/lynis/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/96/badge)](https://bestpractices.coreinfrastructure.org/projects/96)

 ## Enterprise version
-This software is also available as part of an enterprise solution.
-It includes additional functionality (plugins, centralized system, reporting, dashboard), and support.
+This software component is also part of an enterprise solution.
+Same quality, yet with more functionality.
+Focus areas include compliance (PCI DSS, HIPAA, ISO27001, and others).
+The Enterprise version comes with a web interface and features a dashboard, hardening snippets, and an improvement plan.

 ## Awards
 Lynis is collecting some awards and we are proud of that.